calvincheewx/calvincheewx.github.io/index.md

 ### 3. Data Preparation

 **Perform data cleaning and transformation operations:**
-1. Clean unwanted data
+1. Cleaned unwanted data
-2. Create and derive new columns
+2. Created and derived new columns
-3. Remove anomalies and outliers in the data
+3. Removed anomalies and outliers in the data
-4. Remove inconsistencies
+4. Removed inconsistencies
 5. And others.

 ### 4. Creating Interactive Dashboard and Visualization using Excel Dashboards